-Upgrade AIStor on Linux
+Upgrade MinIO AIStor on Linux

-All AIStor software supports non-disruptive upgrades with zero downtime.
+All MinIO AIStor software supports non-disruptive upgrades with zero downtime.
 In optimal environments, cluster-wide upgrades typically complete in under 500 milliseconds with large clusters (1000+ nodes) completing in less than 5 seconds.

-Upgrade AIStor using DEB or RPM
+Upgrade MinIO AIStor using DEB or RPM

-This procedure assumes you have the MINIO_CONFIG_ENV_FILE
+This procedure assumes you have the MINIO_CONFIG_ENV_FILE variable set on all MinIO AIStor nodes.

 -

-Update the AIStor Binary on Each Node
+Update the MinIO AIStor binary on each node

 Run

-Restart the Deployment
+Restart the cluster

 Run the